The Runaways

-The Runaways were an all-female American rock band who recorded and performed from 1975 to 1979.
-The band released four studio albums and one live album during its run.
-Among their best-known songs are "Cherry Bomb", "Hollywood", "Queens of Noise" and a cover version of The Velvet Underground's "Rock & Roll".
+The Runaways were an American rock band who recorded and performed from 1975 to 1979.
+Formed in 1975 in Los Angeles, the band released four studio albums and one live album during its run.
+Among their best-known songs are "Cherry Bomb", "Hollywood", "Queens of Noise" and a cover version of the Velvet Underground's "Rock & Roll".
 Never a major success in the United States, the Runaways became a sensation overseas, especially in Japan, thanks to the single "Cherry Bomb".